-In conclusion, the MQTT is a well-designed protocol for lightweight bandwidth, the logic of it is simple where all communication between clients is based on message transition of a broker.
+In conclusion, the MQTT is a well-designed protocol for lightweight bandwidth.
+The logic of it is simple where all communication between clients is based on message transition of a broker.

 3.4.2 CoAP

-CoAP is short for Constrained protocol.
+CoAP is short for Constrained Protocol.
 It is based on REST model and designed for constrained networks.
 According to RFC 7252 (Shelby, Z., Hartke, K., & Bormann, C., 2014), UDP is the default transport protocol for it.
 Meanwhile, it could also be used over other transports such as TCP.
 CoAP offers an elegant solution for low bandwidth communication with HTTP-like mechanisms.